Fractional kinetics equation from a Markovian system of interacting Bouchaud trap models: Construction of the infinite particle system

+the analogue of Theorem \ref{th:HDL} for these fields holds true. \end{appendix} \textbf{Acknowledgments.} The authors wish to thank Frank Redig for suggesting the problem, his insights and support.
+S.F.\ thanks Noam Berger, David Croydon, Ben Hambly and Takashi Kumagai for useful and inspiring discussions, as well as Simona Villa for making the picture.

+F.S.\ was partially supported by the Lise Meitner fellowship, Austrian Science Fund (FWF): M3211.
 S.F.\ acknowledges financial support from the Engineering and Physical Sciences Research Council of the United Kingdom through the EPSRC Early Career Fellowship EP/V027824/1.
-F.S.\ was partially supported by the Lise Meitner fellowship, Austrian Science Fund (FWF): M3211.
 A.C., S.F.\ and F.S.\ thank the Hausdorff Institute for Mathematics (Bonn) for its hospitality during the Junior Trimester Program \textit{Stochastic modelling in life sciences} funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC-2047/1 - 390685813.
 While this work was written, A.C.~was associated to INdAM (Istituto Nazionale di Alta Matematica ``Francesco Severi'') and the group GNAMPA.
-Finally, S.F.\ thanks Noam Berger, David Croydon, Ben Hambly and Takashi Kumagai for useful and inspiring discussions.